daattali/beautiful-jekyll/_posts/2023-07-5-how-we-work.md

   - keep your details on a customer list or other storage system
   - share your data with a third party

-We will delete...
+We will...
-  - email or text communications after one year
+  - delete email or text communications after one year
-  - contact details after six months, unless you request otherwise
+  - delete contact details after six months, unless you request otherwise
-  - information from our website form after one month
+  - delete information from our website contact form after one month

 You have the right to request us to...
   - provide you with a copy of your personal data.
   - delete your personal data.

+In practice you personal data will consist only of emails, texts